-Starting with the library catalog is your best bet to determine what Princeton has in its 9 separate campus libraries.
+Starting with the library catalog is your best bet to determine what Princeton has across 8 campus libraries and online.

 General searching tips.
 If you are searching for a known item, search by Keyword (can include title word, author name, and/or publisher name, etc.), or Title Starts with.
 If you are looking for an exhibition catalog from a particular museum, use the Advanced Search, enter the museum name as Author/Creator and enter a keyword of your choice.